DimopoulosElias/SimpleShellcodeInjector/README.md

 At the moment, many antivirus solutions will not detect it, even when you execute a meterpreter's shellcode, without obfuscation.
 *Let me note that, although you can use SSI in order to recieve a meterpreter, it is NOT a stager for metasploit.
 It just executes the shellcode you feed it.*
 ## Antivirus Detection (Rate: 0/30)
-### Activly Tests
+### Actively Tested
-At the moment, it has been actively tested against the following solutions (default settings - fully updated) and it returned a reverse https meterpreter with success:
+At the moment, it has been actively tested against the following solutions (default settings - fully updated) and it returned a reverse meterpreter with success:

   - Windows Defender
   - Symantec Endpoint Protection
   - Kaspersky
+  - ESET - Smart Security Premium (trial version)

  Victim's OS: Windows 10 64 bit
 ### AntiScan